-Miss Slade and Mrs Denyer are our Maths leads.
+Miss Brown and Mrs Denyer are our Maths leads.

 Our aim is to equip all pupils with the skills and confidence to solve a range of problems through fluency with numbers and mathematical reasoning.
 Children are encouraged to see the mathematics that surrounds them every day and enjoy developing vital life skills in this subject.

 At Katherine Semar Schools we are continuing our mastery journey in order to improve the teaching and learning of mathematics across the key stages.